jcserv/slacky/README.md

 a simple, no-frills Slack client in the terminal

-heavily inspired by tools like nvim
+heavily inspired by tools like crush & nvim

 ## features 🚀